lextm/blog/_posts/2013/2013-8-25-snmp-pro-dateandtime-syntax-support.md

 ---
+description: 'This post talks about DateAndTime syntax support in #SNMP Pro.'
+excerpt_separator: <!--more-->
 layout: post
-title: "#SNMP Pro: DateAndTime Syntax Support"
-description: "This post talks about DateAndTime syntax support in #SNMP Pro."
-tags: SNMP
 permalink: /snmp-pro-dateandtime-syntax-support-e99abc51bc2f
-excerpt_separator: <!--more-->
+tags: .net snmp
+title: '#SNMP Pro: DateAndTime Syntax Support'
 ---
 Well, I blogged about syntax validation [in a previous post]({% post_url 2013/2013-8-18-snmp-pro-syntax-validation-in-sharpsnmppro-mib %}), which should be one of the coolest features for SharpSnmpPro.Mib assembly.
 But there is an interesting story about that untold.

 <!--more-->